mlalgorithm/aknn/README.md

 optional arguments:
 -h, --help 　 show this help message and exit
---data D  　  data to be screened (required)
+--data D  　  data to be predicted, the last column is the labels (required)
 --model M 　  filename of the model trained. the default is lbsmodel.npz(optional)
---result R 　 filename to keep the result of screening. the default is Result.txt (optional)
+--result R 　 filename to keep the result of prediction. the default is Result.txt (optional)